Below is a short synopsis of almost all of our programs.

 Same day medical appointments available.

-Certified Application Counselors available to assist patients with obtaining insurance coverage through The Marketplace for the Affordable Care Act (ACA).
+Certified Application Counselors are available to assist patients with obtaining insurance coverage through The Marketplace for the Affordable Care Act (ACA).

 - If you are not covered by Medicaid (SoonerCare), Medicare, or a private insurance company

 Contact our ACA Coordinator, Chassidy Boyland at (405) 769-3301 x1230 for more information.

 You may need to purchase health insurance through the MarketPlace.
 You can learn more at HealthCare.gov.